-If you want to start fishing and you don’t know where to start, walking inside a huge store can be intimidating.
-There seems to be a wide range of variety of every item.
-There are a lot of ways to start fishing, but this article will discuss the essentials before you head on down to the lake.
-These are the fishing gear essentials.
+If you like fishing and you don’t know where to start, walking inside a huge store can be intimidating.
+There is such a wide range of fishing gear essentials.
+Hence, you have many ways to start fishing.
+Moreover, this article will discuss the essential fishing gear before you head on down to the lake.

 1. Rod & Reel

-Of course, this is number one in our fishing gear essentials list.
-This is your sword and shield.
+This is obviously number one in our fishing gear essentials list.
+It’s your sword and shield.
 Anyway, when it comes to your weapon of choice, choosing a medium action rod with around 8 lb -20 lb rate is a great start.
 It will give you a wide variety of species to catch.
-You would want to start with something that catches both bait fish and lure fish.
+Therefore, you would want to start with something that catches both baitfish and lure fish.

 2. Fishing Line

-Fishing lines vary from different materials to different diameter sizes.
-Of course the larger the diameter the stronger the line.
-Fluorocarbon lines are invisible underwater and abrasion resistant.
+Fishing lines vary from different materials to many other diameter sizes.
+So, the larger the diameter, the stronger the line.
+Fluorocarbon lines are invisible underwater and abrasion-resistant.
 Monofilament lines are buoyant and stretchable.
-For beginners, you should be fine with monofilament line with a 10lb test.
+Hence, for beginners, you should be fine with the monofilament line of a 10lb test.

-Pro tip: Practice tying knots.
-Practice with monofilament first.
-Get started with tying basic knots, improved clinch, uni, and Palomar knots.
-Knowing these three could get you to tie your line to any rig or hook you need.
+Pro tip: Practice tying knots, and do it with monofilament first.
+Start with tying basic knots, improved clinch, uni, and Palomar knots.
+Thus, by knowing these three, it could get you to tie your line to any rig or hook you need.

-Tackle – Hooks, Sinkers, and Floaters are all the tackle you need if you’re just a beginner.
+Tackle – Hooks, Sinkers, and Floaters are all the equipment you need if you’re just a beginner.

 - Hooks – Try to stay away from snelled hooks for now.
 Snelled hooks have a shock leader pre-tied to them to attach to a swivel snap.
 Just get a basic octopus hook for now.

-- Sinkers – Sinkers are important because it helps you cast your bait further and keep your bait underwater.
-They don’t cost as much and are easy to install
+- Sinkers – Sinkers are important because it helps you cast your bait further and keep it underwater.
+They don’t cost as much and are easy to install.

-- Floaters – Often times called bobbers.
+- Floaters – Often times they are called bobbers.
 They help keep your bait off the bottom and tell you when you’re getting a bite.

 4. Live Bait

 Every single experienced fisherman out there started fishing with live bait.
-The most efficient bait there is the nightcrawler.
-Most fish will eat nightcrawlers
+The most efficient bait is the nightcrawler.
+Most fish will eat nightcrawlers.